DPDK/dpdk/doc/guides/prog_guide/rte_security.rst

 will contains the decrypted packet only.
 The driver Rx path checks the descriptors and based on the crypto status sets additional flags in ``rte_mbuf.ol_flags`` field.
-The driver would also set device-specific metadata in ``rte_mbuf.udata64`` field.
+The driver would also set device-specific metadata in ``RTE_SECURITY_DYNFIELD_NAME`` field.
 This will allow the application to identify the security processing done on the packet.

 .. note::